margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I also believe that the land belongs to everyone, and that we all share the same ancestry, rooted in God.
 [2021]

+## Relationship to Nature ##
+* Throw pieces of trash up when I see them on the ground outside to be a steward of the Earth.
+(8 days)

 ## Spirituality ##
 *I believe* "God is all and God is good" [in 2009, 2010]